pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-expression
 ---------------------
-Send expression at point to Python interpreter.
+Send expression at point to a Python interpreter.

+When called with M-x univeral-argument, execution through `default-value' of `py-shell-name' is forced.

+When called with M-x univeral-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
+This might be the name of a system-wide shell or include the path to a virtual environment.

+When called from a programm, it accepts a string specifying a shell which will be forced upon execute as argument.

+Optional arguments DEDICATED (boolean) and SWITCH (symbols 'noswitch/'switch)

 py-execute-partial-expression
 -----------------------------